 We always look for ways to diversify our membership base, include more perspectives, and improve the ways our members engage with one another.
 We also co-convene several task forces that specialize in our focus areas.

-The IGWG was formerly managed under the PROPEL Health project, funded by USAID, in close collaboration with gender champions.
-Management of the IGWG is currently being transitioned.
+The IGWG is managed under the PROPEL Youth and Gender project, funded by USAID, in close collaboration with gender champions.